doctorfree/Obsidian-Custom-Discogs/Process.md

 ## Requirements

-Most of the download, conversion, creation, and curation process was performed on Linux using the standard utilities included with every Linux distribution.
-It is probably also possible to use these same tools on Mac OS as its underlying operating system and utilities are BSD.
-I doubt this will work on Windows but maybe with WSL.
-Use Linux.
+In order to use the download, conversion, creation, and curation process utilized by the Obsidian Custom Discogs project a [Discogs](https://discogs.com) account and Discogs API token are required.
+Account creation can be performed at https://discogs.com by providing a username, password, and email address.
+After verifying new account creation via email, obtain an API token by logging in to your Discogs account and clicking `Settings -> Developers`.
+Click the `Generate new token` button and copy the generated token.

+Your Discogs username and API token are required to perform some of the API requests sent during the automated vault creation process.
+See the following section for details on how to configure your system with these credentials.

-In addition to the standard Linux utilities, the download and conversion tools require `curl` and `jq`.
+In addition to the standard Unix/Linux utilities, the download and conversion tools require `curl` and `jq`.
+On most Linux systems these are either pre-installed or can be installed by a system administrator with `sudo apt install curl` or `sudo dnf install curl` and `sudo apt install jq` or `sudo dnf install jq`.

 ## Discogs_Collection